MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ---
-title: Textual Video Summary with Azure Open AI
+title: Textual Video Summary with Azure OpenAI
 description: This article is an overview of Azure OpenAI text summarization with Azure AI Video Indexer. ms.topic: overview ms.date: 06/19/2024